-Since June 2020, I am working as the Managing Editor for the American Political Science Review.
+Since June 2020, I am working as Managing Editor for the American Political Science Review.

 Prior to coming to the University of Florida, I studied Sustainable Development at the University of Bologna, Italy (MA, 2006), and Public Administration at the University of Twente, Netherlands (MPA, 2010).
 I received a Bachelor’s in Economics from the University of Banja Luka, Bosnia and Herzegovina (2004).

-With my research I aspire to understand how contemporary states can successfully account for the diversity within its population, achieving recognition of ethnic difference without ethnic confrontation.
+With my research I aspire to understand how contemporary states can successfully account for diversity within its population, achieving recognition of ethnic difference without increasing ethnic confrontation.